Skip to site content

 Technology

-Our laboratory has very new, state-of-the-art equipment.
-Our instrumentation includes two Sysmex XT200is, two Siemens Dimension RxLs, Siemens Sysmex CA-560 and CA-540, Siemens Microscan, Roche Urisys 1800 and two Siemans Rapid Point 500s.
+Our laboratory has state-of-the-art equipment.
+Our instrumentation includes two Sysmex XT2000s, two Siemens Atellicas, Siemens Sysmex CA-560 and CA-540, Siemens Microscan, Roche Urisys 1800 and two Siemans Rapid Point 500s.

 Frequently Asked Questions (FAQs)